What is Miner Wars?

 • Total rewards reflect the Clan’s success in past Miner Wars battles

-Note that BTC rewards for winning are distributed among Clan members based on their personal miners' stats.
-If you join a large team while your miners have low power or poor energy efficiency, your share of the winnings may be insignificant.
 You need to decide for yourself which Clan suits you best.
 A more powerful Clan will often win, which can bring you many small rewards.
 Teams with a small hashrate can also win, but the chance to win here is lower.
-However, in case of a victory of a smaller clan, your share will be much larger, which translates to a large amount of rewards at once.
+However, in the case of a victory of a smaller clan, your share will be much larger, which translates to a large amount of rewards at once.

-Important: Once you join a Clan, your Game mode experience officially begins and you'll stop receiving daily rewards from Mining mode.
+Important: Once you join a Clan, your Game mode experience officially begins, and you'll stop receiving daily rewards from Mining mode.

 Miner Wars Game Mechanics